-Construction of the Sub-National Human Development Index
+Construction of the Subnational Human Development Index and Subnational Gender Development Index

-The Subnational Human Development Index (SHDI) presented at this website is a translation of the UNDP’s official HDI (hdr.undp.org) to the subnational level.
-As such, it is an average of the subnational values of three dimensions: education, health and standard of living.
+The SHDI is an average of the subnational values of three dimensions: education, health and standard of living.
 In its official version defined at the national level, these dimensions are measured with the following indicators: Education measured with the variables ‘Mean years of schooling of adults aged 25+’ and ‘Expected years of schooling of children aged 6’; health measured with ‘Life expectancy at birth’ and standard of living measured with ‘Gross National Income per capita (PPP, 2011 US$)’.
 Details about the estimation procedure can be found here

-For years for which no subnational data for one or more indicators was available, the values of these variables were estimated by linear interpolation between the preceding and succeeding year for which this information was available.
+For years for which subnational data for one or more indicators was missing, the values of these variables were estimated by linear interpolation between the preceding and succeeding year for which this information was available.
 If interpolation was not possible, the subnational values of the nearest year were used.
 The subnational variation obtained in this way was subsequently applied to the UNDP national values, so that for each year in the period 1990-2017 the (population weighted) mean of the subnational values is in line with the UNDP values.

 Jeroen Smits & Iñaki Permanyer